Some Very Basic Training

 and the damage sharp edges can suffer under improper technique.

-Federschwerter / Practice-Blunts (not stage
+Federschwerter / Practice-Blunts

-unsharpened historically accurate training sword.
-With blunted practice
+With such blunted practice

 weapons it is possible to make controlled contact blows on